csc-training/summerschool/hybrid/docs/05-mpi-threads.md

 - Normally, operating system can run threads and processes in any logical core
-- Operating system may even move running task from one core to another
+- Operating system may even move the running task from one core to another
     - Can be beneficial for load balancing
 	- For HPC workloads often detrimental as private caches get invalidated and NUMA locality is lost